nf-core/website/src/content/docs/contributing/gitpod/nf_core_repo.md

 ---
-title: 5 - Developing pipelines
+title: Developing pipelines
 subtitle: Creating a new module for the nf-core modules repository.
+weight: 5
 ---
 ## Trying your first Gitpod environment

 You can run Gitpod with any nf-core pipeline repository.